vpiotr/ncast/README.md

 **Features:**
 - Works only with `char`, `signed char`, `unsigned char`
-- Always safe - no runtime validation needed (reinterpret cast)
+- Always safe - no runtime validation needed (performs a simple value conversion)
 - Compiler error if used with non-char types
 - Zero overhead - pure compile-time safety